British Columbia Resources

 Agriculture and Food Programs Offered

-• Learn how to produce food in a way that protects our soils, water, and air, how to manage biodiversity and habitat for the organisms we rely on to help us grow our food, and how to grow food in urban environments.
+• In this program, students will learn how to produce food in a way that protects our soils, water, and air; how to manage biodiversity and habitat for the organisms we rely on to help us grow our food; and how to grow food in urban environments.

 • All prospective students must demonstrate English-language competency prior to admission along with general admission requirements including graduation from high school and a minimum of 70% in Grade 11 or 12 English.